 Gitmo running smoothly amid protests and lawsuits

-“There is an extraordinary close military security and foreign policy relationship between Britain and the United States,” he said.
+British Labour Party MP and peace activist Jeremy Corbyn says that despite the close ties between the two countries, the UK had no excuse for allowing prisoners to be sent to the US for torture.“There is an extraordinary close military security and foreign policy relationship between Britain and the United States,” he said.
 “We have the sharing of security information – and I suspect it was quite willingly done by members of the security forces in Britain, who sees themselves as being very close to United States.
 My view is that every country should assert its right to its own independent policy, and that means that if you believe your partner in your foreign policy relationship is doing something wrong – imprisoning people illegally, torturing them, taking them illegally to Guantanamo Bay, as it is done by the US, then you should say so.
 And I think it is quite appalling.
 Waterboarding and torture are completely illegal in Britain, and completely illegal in the terms of the United Nations convention on torture.
 My suspicion is that the British security services were happy to keep quiet about the extraordinary rendition, happy that these poor people should end up in US jurisdiction where they are being tortured.”